 - Cascade Loans – Cash-out home equity loans; triple, double, and single-wide programs; must speak to a licensed professional for more eligibility information.

-- White River Credit Union – 80% LTV; must be located in Vermont; set on gravel or cement pad; have wheels and hitch removed; skirting installed between base and pad and built after 1976.
+- White River Credit Union – 80% LTV; must be located in Vermont; set on a gravel or cement pad; have wheels and hitch removed; skirting installed between base and pad; and built after 1976.

-Manufactured home mortgage lenders like these understand the unique situation of mobile homeowners and can provide guidance on what type of home equity financing is available based on the home’s structure, its location, and your credit history.
+Manufactured home mortgage lenders like these understand the unique situation of mobile homeowners.
+They can provide guidance on the type of home equity financing that’s available based on the home’s structure, its location, and your credit history.

 Two Alternative Borrowing Options💲